PhuongHo03/Flutter-Social-Media-App/README.md

 Flutter-Social-Media-App utilizes Firebase services as the back-end platform, leveraging the resources provided by Firebase to ensure a smooth and reliable user experience.
 The Firebase setup includes:

 * **Firebase Auth:** Used for user authentication, enabling secure registration and login.
-* **Firebase Firestore:** Responsible for storing user information, Tweets, and the Follow system.
+* **Firebase Firestore:** Responsible for storing user information, user posts and user comments.
 It is a real-time database that keeps information synchronized across all connected devices.
-* **Firebase Storage:** Utilized to store user profile and comments.

 ## Contributing